matnoel/EasyFEA/docs/easyfea/simulations.rst

 simulations
 ===========

 The `EasyFEA/simulations/ <https://github.com/matnoel/EasyFEA/tree/main/EasyFEA/simulations>`_ module in EasyFEA is designed to provide essential tools for creating and managing simulations.
-These simulations are constructed based on a :py:class:`~EasyFEA.materials._IMode` (material) and a :py:class:`~EasyFEA.fem.Mesh`.
+These simulations are constructed based on a :py:class:`~EasyFEA.materials._IModel` (material) and a :py:class:`~EasyFEA.fem.Mesh`.

 With this module, you can construct: